 - It absorbs body oils and retains odors

 - A nylon material has a high tensile strength and is very durable.

 - Resistant to mould and flames

 Cons of Nylon

-- May generate static electricity.
+- It may generate static electricity.

-- It is not as water-resistant as polyester.
+- It is not UV-resistant

-Polyester vs Nylon: Which is Warmer?
+Polyester vs Nylon: Warmth

 Polyester vs Nylon: Environmental Impact

 Polyester and nylon are synthetic fibers, therefore are not biodegradable.
 Both textiles require significant energy, chemicals, and waste to create.
 Although, with the advancement of modern technology within the fashion and textiles industries, recycled variations of both nylon and polyester are possible.
 These alternatives are much more eco-friendly and have a higher biodegradable spectrum.
 It is also important to be aware of the chemicals used to keep these materials waterproof as this is another factor which increases the environmental footprint of these textiles.